 A Stratix III device operating in IEEE Std.
 1149.1 BST mode uses four required pins, TDI, TDO, TMS, and TCK, and one optional pin, TRST.
 The TCK pin has an internal weak pull-down resistor, while the TDI, TMS, and TRST pins have weak internal pull-ups.
-The TDO output pin and all the JTAG input pins are powered by the 2.5-V/3.0-V V{CCPD} supply.
+The TDO output pin and all the JTAG input pins are powered by the 2.5-V/3.0-V V{CCPD} supply of I/O Bank 1A.
 All user I/O pins are tri-stated during JTAG configuration.

-T P For recommendations on how to connect a JTAG chain with multiple voltages across the devices in the chain, refer to "I/O Voltage Support in JTAG Chain" on page 13-17.
+For recommendations on how to connect a JTAG chain with multiple voltages across the devices in the chain, refer to "I/O Voltage Support in JTAG Chain" on page 13-18.